 Crash Alert!
 Quantum Computing Stocks Plummet.
-Is the Trend Reversing? - YaNoticias
+Is the Trend Reversing? - YANoticias

 Q: What is quantum computing?

-A: Quantum computing is a type of computing that utilizes quantum bits (qubits) to execute calculations at speeds unattainable by classical computers, leveraging the principles of quantum mechanics.
+A: Quantum computing is a type of computing that utilises quantum bits (qubits) to execute calculations at speeds unattainable by classical computers, leveraging the principles of quantum mechanics.

 Q: Why are stocks for D-Wave and Rigetti declining?